 It had been a most spectacular weekend driving along Northern Ireland’s Causeway and Glens coastline, and having my hire car enabled me to make the most of my long weekend to see as much as possible.

-If you are planning a trip to Northern Ireland, check out Alamo Car Hire for a car rental that you can pick up at the airport and take the scenic route around Northern Ireland’s beautiful coastline.
+If you are planning a trip to Northern Ireland, check out Alamo Rent A Car for a car rental that you can pick up at the airport and take the scenic route around Northern Ireland’s beautiful coastline.

 More things to enjoy in Ireland